 Train & Work in STEM

-Dislocated workers are certified by the CT Department of Labor as having been laid off or terminated or given notice of a lay-off or termination AND are eligible for or have exhausted unemployment insurance (UI), AND are unlikely to return to previous employment.
+Dislocated workers are certified as having been laid off or terminated or given notice of a lay-off or termination AND are eligible for or have exhausted unemployment insurance (UI), AND are unlikely to return to previous employment.
 Self-employed, displaced homemakers and military spouses may may also be certified, as well as some people who don't qualify for unemployment insurance benefits.

 This program is funded in whole or part by the U.S. Department of Labor Employment & Training Administration through the Job Driven National Emergency Grant program.
 Equal opportunity employer/program.
 Auxiliary aids and services available upon request for people with disabilities.